Chengwen/medguide-ai/REPORT_OUTLINE.md

 - Problem: outpatient pre-consultation is time-consuming and information is often incomplete.
 - Solution: a bilingual Streamlit prototype with login, intake, dynamic follow-up, rule-based risk triage, optional AI summary, human review, and dashboard.
-- Technology: Python + Streamlit + local JSON rules and optional OpenAI Responses API integration.
+- Technology: Python + Streamlit + local JSON rules and optional OpenRouter OpenAI-compatible API integration with model `minimax/minimax-m2.5:free`.
 - Value: reduced intake time, improved structured information completeness, and more consistent red-flag reminders.
 - Boundary: the prototype supports triage workflow but does not provide diagnosis or treatment.